BLucknauth/Workout-Project/README.md

 ## Overview

-Over the pandemic, many found themselves turning to at-home workouts via Youtube for a safe alternative to the gym, but it can be difficult to keep track of which videos you've done/ you plan on doing.
+Over the pandemic, many found themselves turning to at-home workouts via Youtube for a safe alternative to the gym, but it can be difficult to keep track of which videos you've done/you plan on doing when creating a routine.

 Workout is a web app that will allow users to either follow pre-existing workout calendars from fitness Youtubers.
 Users will be able to check off the days/workouts they've done to keep track of their progress & create their own workout calendars.
 They will even be able to share said calendars with other users so multiple users may follow a calendar at once and see each other's progress.